Liana Flores

 Liana Flores (/pt-BR/; born 2 June 1999) is a British-Brazilian singer-songwriter and guitarist.
 After independently releasing two extended plays The Water's Fine!
 (2018) and Recently (2019), her debut studio album Flower of the Soul was released under Verve and Fiction in June 2024.

-Background
+Early life

 Flores was born to a Brazilian mother and a British father.
 She was raised in South Norfolk, England.
-In her youth, she listened to bossa nova artists such as Astrud Gilberto.
-She began playing the piano in childhood and took up the guitar in her mid-teens.
-She developed an interest in 1960s folk music in her late teens.
-Both of these genres would later go on to inspire her own career as a singer-songwriter.
+In her youth, she listened to bossa nova artists such as Astrud Gilberto, Gal Costa, Caetano Veloso and João Gilberto.